 - He or she will complete one academic year of enrollment in the tenth grade at the end of the semester during which the CHSPE regular administration (spring or fall) will be conducted.

 How does someone register for the CHSPE?

-Individuals must complete and submit by mail a CHSPE Registration Form with proof of eligibility and a cashier’s check or money order for proper payment.
+Individuals may register for the CHSPE electronically or by mail.
+They must complete and print the registration form or electronically submit a CHSPE Registration Form with proof of eligibility.
+Electronic registrants may pay by credit card.
+A cashier’s check or money order for proper payment must accompany all mailed registration forms.
 Registration procedures and a registration form are located in the Information Bulletin.